oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/02-explore-multitenant/explore-multitenant.md

 * Understand the concept of containers
 * Connect to a CDB and PDBs
 * See how multitenant database works

+### Prerequisites

+None.

+This is an optional lab.
+You can skip it if you are already familiar with multitenant architecture.

 ## Task 1: Connect to a CDB and a PDB